 - Part 2: Lower Pindimar, Pindimar, Upper Pindimar, Bundabah, Foreshore Protection Strategy(PDF, 4MB)

 We developed this plan with the intent of achieving an integrated, balanced, responsible and ecologically sustainable use of the lake.

 The Department of Industry & Investment has more information about lakes like Smiths Lake, which open and close to the sea.
 They are known as 'ICOLLs'.
 The information includes policies and guidelines for their management.

 Take a look at Management of coastal lakes and lagoons in NSW.

-In February 2019, Smiths Lake has been experiencing record low water levels.
-For more information on this natural phenomenon, and how we and our partners are responding, please visit our news page.
+During extended dry periods of low rainfall, Smiths Lake can experience low water levels.
+For more information on this natural phenomenon, and how we and our partners respond, watch this video:

 Wallamba River Restoration